Aliases for FOLR1 Gene

 The protein encoded by this gene is a member of the folate receptor family.
 Members of this gene family bind folic acid and its reduced derivatives, and transport 5-methyltetrahydrofolate into cells.
 This gene product is a secreted protein that either anchors to membranes via a glycosyl-phosphatidylinositol linkage or exists in a soluble form.
 Mutations in this gene have been associated with neurodegeneration due to cerebral folate transport deficiency.
 Due to the presence of two promoters, multiple transcription start sites, and alternative splicing, multiple transcript variants encoding the same protein have been found for this gene. [provided by RefSeq, Oct 2009]

 GeneCards Summary for FOLR1 Gene

 FOLR1 (Folate Receptor 1 (Adult)) is a Protein Coding gene.
-Diseases associated with FOLR1 include neurodegeneration due to cerebral folate transport deficiency and cerebral folate deficiency.
-Among its related pathways are Endocytosis and Methotrexate Pathway, Pharmacokinetics.
-GO annotations related to this gene include receptor activity and folic acid binding.
+Diseases associated with FOLR1 include neurodegenerative syndrome due to cerebral folate transport deficiency and neurodegeneration due to cerebral folate transport deficiency.
+Among its related pathways are Endocytosis and Transport to the Golgi and subsequent modification.
+GO annotations related to this gene include receptor activity and folic acid transporter activity.
 An important paralog of this gene is IZUMO1R.